arg-tech/xaif/README.md

 }

 # Initialize the AIF object with xAIF data (AIF data structure provided as input)
-aif = AIF(xaif_data)

-# Example: Working with xAIF in the AIF Class

-# Initialize the AIF object with xAIF data (AIF data structure provided as input)
 # Here, 'xaif_data' is expected to be a valid xAIF structure in JSON format